JonTDean/project_prometheus/docs/pseudocode.md

         Updates the status of the package.

         Parameters:
-            newStatus (str): The new status of the package. deliveryTime (datetime): The actual delivery time of the package (if applicable).
+            newStatus: The new status of the package.
+            deliveryTime: The actual delivery time of the package (if applicable).
         """
         self.status = newStatus
         self.deliveryTime = deliveryTime